 Our Koru Room is a special learning environment designed to give our toddlers the space and time they need to grow, play and make discoveries.
 Aged from 2 years up until around 3.5 years allows for real age appropriate learning and development to occure.
 Our teaching team in the Koru room is made up of Gabi (Head Teacher and Centre 2IC), Maria (Pie), Alice, Harjeet and Karen.
 In this room, children are given lots of opportunities to further develop their independence and social skills, among many other things, accompanied with much nuturing and support when required.

 The Koru Room is an emotionally and physically safe space for learning that is built on respect, love and trust.
 Here in the Koru Room, we foster children’s independence and nurture a sense of wellbeing and belonging.
 The children in the Koru Room are confident and capable learners.
 We encourage each other, listen to each other and support each other.
 We welcome all children and their families into our room and celebrate each other and the unique characteristics and special qualities we all bring to the Koru Room.
 Consistency is a very important part of our lives in the Koru Room.
 We aim to provide consistency between the other rooms at Minimee as well as consistency between the teachers and home life.
 We acknowledge the importance of communication and listening to each other and the children.
 We will build respectful and reciprocal relationships with the children and their families as this will provide a solid foundation for the all the learning, development and fun we have in the Koru Room.

-The Nikau Room is the final room in the centre, catering for our children aged 3 1/2 to 5 years.
-Caroline, Natalie and Vicki work together in the Nikau Room to provide a fun and stimulating learning environment where children are encouraged to further develop their thinking and explore their working theories at a deeper level.
+The Nikau Room is the final room in the centre, catering for our children aged around 3.5 to 5 years.
+Hope (Head Teacher), Kelly, Vicki, Natalie and Nikki, work together in the Nikau Room to provide a fun and stimulating learning environment where children are encouraged to further develop their thinking and explore their working theories at a deeper level.
 Research, discussions and group work play a very important role in the success of this room.

 In the Nikau Room we…